davencyw/SFMSIM/README.md

 First, one has to change the filepaths to the result folder.
 In this result folder the output of the simulator should lie in a seperate folder for each run.
 Eg: ```<path>/result/run0```.

+Look around in the scripts folder to plot frames of the trajectory or other data for the evaluation.

 ### Plot Average Weight of Features
 ```python
 python plot_average.py <run> <dataset> <numberofdynamicpoints>